|

 Following is a cost break down and a photo journal of how

 I built my trailer.
-After a few wrong turns and a little more work than
+After a few wrong turns and a little

-I expected I ended up with a refrigerated trailer that I think works
+I expected I ended up with a refrigerated trailer that I

 really well and EASILY can be kept to 40 F or below.
-At home I just use
+At

 an extension cord to power the A/C unit.
-At markets I use a generator.
+At markets I use

 My produce is kept cold wherever it goes!